webpy/webpy.github.com/index.md

     pip install web.py

-The latest `0.51` release supports both Python 2.7 and Python >= 3.5.
+The latest `0.60` release supports Python >= 3.5.

+To use it with Python 2.7, please use version `0.51`.

+    python2 -m pip install web.py==0.51

 Or to get the latest development version from git:

     git clone git://github.com/webpy/webpy.git
     ln -s `pwd`/webpy/web .